exposit/pythia-oracle/README.md

 ### Upgrading from 0.9.0 & earlier

+Save games will still load without issues, but you will need to replace your old config.py with a new one from a new game made with 1.0.0.

-Save games will still load without issues.
-However, after they've been loaded and saved the separate status file will be deleted.
+However, after they've been loaded and saved at least once, the separate status file will be deleted.
 This will hopefully make manual edits much easier because the text and status will be linked in a single file.
-Please still back up your save game before making manual edits and consider using the new "manual edit mode" flag in the config file.
+When making manual edits, remember to make a backup and to use the 'manual_edit_mode' flag in config.py.

 To use images, you need to create a folder named 'images' in your save directory.
 Put any pictures in the images folder (it takes any kind kivy supports but will choke if there's a non-image in there).

 ### Upgrading from 0.7.0 & earlier

 Your save game will still work fine, but you may experience some formatting issues.
-You can either set the format on errant blocks in Pythia one at a time, or (MAKE A BACKUP FIRST) open the main_status.txt and do some find and replaces.
+You can either set the format on mis-tagged blocks in Pythia one at a time, or open the main_status.txt and do some find and replaces.

+First, back up your save folder.
+Then, set the "manual_edit_mode" flag in config.py to True.

-First, replace all 'bold_italic' with 'result'.
+Now, open the affected main.txt file.
+Replace all 'bold_italic' with 'result'.
 Then replace 'italic' with 'aside'.
 Replace 'no_format' with 'plain'.
 Finally, replace any 'don't show' entries with 'ephemeral'.

+Now save and close your file, and load it up in Pythia.
+If everything loads correctly, close Pythia down, change the "manual_edit_mode" flag back to "False", and you're ready to start playing again.

 From this point forward, fiction will be tagged 'plain', 'color1', or 'color2'.
 For your mechanics you can choose from 'aside', 'mechanic1', or 'mechanic2'.
 You can also use standard markdown to tag individual words or phrases inside each block.

-You will need to replace your old config file with a fresh one from the quicksave or a new game.
+You will need to replace your old config file with a fresh one from the quicksave or from a new game.

 Read the other sections on upgrading as well!